Nathan Young-Coombes

-Nathan Jay Young-Coombes (born 15 January 2003) is an English professional footballer who plays as a forward for club Wealdstone.
+Nathan Jay Young-Coombes (born 15 January 2003) is an English professional footballer who plays as a forward for club Carshalton Athletic.

 Young-Coombes is a product of the Crystal Palace, Chelsea and Rangers academies and began his professional career with Brentford in 2021.
 Though he managed one Premier League appearance, he was confined to B team football until his release in 2024.
-After a year out of football, Young-Coombes transferred to Wealdstone in 2025.
-Young-Coombes was capped by England at youth level.
+After a year out of football, Young-Coombes resumed his career in non-League football.
+He was capped by England at youth level.

 Club career

 Early years

 A forward, Young-Coombes joined the Crystal Palace Academy at the age of seven.
 He moved on to the Chelsea Academy in 2017 and to the Rangers Academy in February 2019.
 During nearly 2 1/2 years at Auchenhowie, Young-Coombes won the 2019 Al Kass International Cup and 2018–19 Scottish Youth Cup with the youth teams and progressed into the B team.
 He was released when his contract expired at the end of the 2020–21 season.